Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 • Benefits and rights of a Philippine Trademark Owner

-• Step by step process of registering a Philippine Trademark
+• The step-by-step process of registering a Philippine Trademark

 • How to Maintain a Philippine Trademark through the Declaration of Actual User